bkuhlmann/bashsmith/README.md

 - `CONTRIBUTING.md`: The details of how to contribute to the project.
 - `LICENSE.md`: The license and copyright legalities of the project.
 - `README.md`: The project overview, setup, usage, test, getting started, etc. details.

+### Template

+The following documents what each template option is:

+    # Exit, with error message, when attempting to use an undefined variable.
+    set -o nounset

+    # Abort script at first error, when a command exits with non-zero status.
+    set -o errexit

+    # Return exit status of the last command in the pipe that returned a non-zero return value.
+    set -o pipefail

+    # Defines newlines and tabs as delimiters for splitting words and iterating arrays.
+    IFS=$'\n\t'

 ## Tests